KSP-KOS/KOS/doc/source/addons/KAC.rst

     ===================================== ========================= =============
      :attr:`ID`                            string (readonly)         Unique identifier
      :attr:`NAME`                          string                    Name of the alarm
-     :attr:`ALARMACTION`                   string                    What should the Alarm Clock do when the alarm fires :attr:`ALARMTYPE`                     string (readonly)         What type of Alarm is this - affects icon displayed and some calc options
+     :attr:`ACTION`                        string                    What should the Alarm Clock do when the alarm fires :attr:`TYPE`                          string (readonly)         What type of Alarm is this - affects icon displayed and some calc options
-     :attr:`NOTES`                         string                    Long description of the alarm (optional) :attr:`REMAINING`                     scalar (s)                Time remaining until alarm is triggered :attr:`REPEATALARM`                   bool                      Should the alarm be repeated once it fires :attr:`REPEATALARMPERIOD`             scalar (s)                How long after the alarm fires should the next alarm be set up
+     :attr:`NOTES`                         string                    Long description of the alarm (optional) :attr:`REMAINING`                     scalar (s)                Time remaining until alarm is triggered :attr:`REPEAT`                        bool                      Should the alarm be repeated once it fires :attr:`REPEATPERIOD`                  scalar (s)                How long after the alarm fires should the next alarm be set up
-     :attr:`VESSELID`                      string                    Unique Identifier of the Vessel that the alarm is attached to
      :attr:`VESSEL`                        :struct: `Vessel`         Vessel structure of that the alarm is attached to, use this to set VESSELID
-     :attr:`XFERORIGINBODYNAME`            string                    Name of the body the vessel is departing from :attr:`XFERTARGETBODYNAME`            string                    Name of the body the vessel is arriving at
+     :attr:`ORIGINBODY`                    string                    Name of the body the vessel is departing from :attr:`TARGETBODY`                    string                    Name of the body the vessel is arriving at
     ===================================== ========================= =============

 .. attribute:: KACAlarm:ID